jacomyal/GexfWalker/README.md

 ##IV.
 How to install it on your website

-You need first to have a spatialised GEXF-formated graph from the open-source software [Gephi](http://www.gephi.org/).
+You need first to have a spatialised GEXF-formated graph from the open-source software [Gephi](http://www.gephi.org/) (see the tutorials [here](http://www.gephi.org/users)).
 Then:

 1. Download the last stable version in the [Downloads](http://github.com/jacomyal/GexfWalker/downloads) section of this GitHub homepage.
 2. Host somewhere on your website the file **GexfWalker_sample/GexfWalker.swf** and **your GEXF file**.